maxi-jp/project_chandra/README.md

 	-In debug mode you can get lives with the "L" key and loose lives with the "K" key.

-	-In the particles sistem test you have these controls:
+	-In the particles system test you have these controls:
 		Press FX to increase value, press FX+mouse.rightclick for decrease value
         F1: Number of Particles = " + ship.particles.GetParticleCount() + "\n" +
 		F2: PARTICLE_CREATION_INTERVAL = " + ship.particles.PARTICLE_CREATION_INTERVAL